Ozark Greenways

 Springfield-Greene County African American Heritage Trail

-African-American Heritage Trail marks significant moments in city’s history
+African-American Heritage Trail marks significant moments in the city’s history

 The mission of the heritage trail is to continue to research and publish previously undocumented history and to involve the Springfield community in the identification and celebration of the contributions made by people of color to the community.
-In pursuit of that goal, the trail’s initial sites will follow along Jordan Creek Greenway trailThe Link, and signs directing people to other significant markers from the Jordan Creek Greenway trail.
+In pursuit of that goal, the trail’s initial sites will follow along the Jordan Creek Greenway trailThe Link, and signs directing people to other significant markers from the Jordan Creek Greenway trail.
+The attached map shows existing and proposed locations.

 Sites